Action Chick Lit - Charlotte Dodd series

 The adventures of Charlotte Dodd continue in The Hidden Past of Pippa McGovern.

-Charlotte knows she’s been a spy her whole life, but exactly what she’s done as Canada’s top agent is still fuzzy.
-But she’s still the best of the best, and that includes training new recruits Tenley and Pippa for a life working for NIIA.
-Living without her memories hasn’t slowed her down, and neither has been married to Ham Short, the head of the covert spy organization.
+I know my whole life has been spent working as a spy, but exactly what I’ve done as Canada’s top agent is still fuzzy.
+But I’m still the best of the best, and that includes training new recruits Tenley and Pippa for a life working for NIIA.
+Living without my memories hasn’t slowed me down, and neither has been married to Ham Short, the head of the covert spy organization.

-Now Charlotte has the distraction of thinking about her future at the same time as her past pays a visit in the form of an old love she never knew existed.
-All this happens as she’s faced with her most difficult mission yet—cooking Christmas dinner.
+Now I’ve got that to think about at the same time as my past pays a visit in the form of an old love I never even knew existed.
+Plus, I’ve been given my most difficult mission yet—cooking Christmas dinner.

 Grab a seat at the table for the final Charlotte Dodd story and discover why she’s Canada’s favourite spy.